Zenoleader/MGS-Bot/Documentation/interactions/README.md

 //remember it's v13

 const client = new Discord.Client({intents: ["GUILDS", "GUILD_MESSAGES"]});
-//you can always add more
+//you can always add more intents

 client.on("messageCreate", message => {
   if(message.content === 'hello') {